Oddward/Oddward.github.io/_posts/2022-1-20-6-reasons-for-personal-blog.markdown

 - Generate lots of content ideas by extrapolating from your own articles
 - Train your writing skills as you express similar ideas in different formats, long & short

-_I'll try to share some stuff about making an (open source) blog, and maybe some writing or content tips?_